comet-dot-photos/comet-dot-photos/paper.md

 # Summary

 In 2004, the European Space Agency's Rosetta mission launched to gather information on Comet 67P/Churyumov-Gerasimenko.
-This 11 year mission cost nearly 2 billion dollars, took decades to plan and complete, and relied upon the close cooperation of numerous countries.
+This 11 year mission took decades to plan and complete, cost roughly 2 billion dollars, and relied upon the close cooperation of numerous countries.
 One of Rosetta's sensors, the OSIRIS Narrow Angle Camera, took tens of thousands of the most detailed images of 67P, and these images provide one of the most important data sets to-date for studying comets.

-However, sifting through the huges collection of images to find those that relate to a particular location on the comet or feature has been a daunting and time consuming task.
+However, sifting through the huge collection of images to find those that relate to a particular location on the comet or feature has been a daunting and time consuming task.
 Because Rosetta had an irregular and changing orbit, it is difficult to predict which images might have captured a particular feature.

 To facilitate the process of finding relevant images, we have built a tool called `Comet.Photos`.
 The user can manipulate a 3D shape model of 67P, paint a region of interest, and rapidly find all of the images that contain it.
 These images can then be easily browsed, or the list of images can be downloaded for further study in another tool.
 Images can be further filtered on other properties, relating to the relative locations of the Rosetta probe, the surface, and the sun.